Get Ready for August 15!

 How safe is the anti-racist counter-mobilization?

-Will the white supremacists have guns?
+Will the far right have guns?

-Can we bring guns?
+Should we bring guns?
+What about security?

 Can we bring cameras?